KannonZenetism/zenetism-field-physics/zenetism/MP06_Decoding_and_Emergence_Ch12-15.md

 Note: L0 (Aion / Khaon) is the centropic/entropic split point,
 while **Supra-L0 = Zenon** remains outside ordinal hierarchy entirely.

-These levels are not stacked vertically,
+These layers are not stacked vertically,
 but spiral dimensionally—interwoven, recursive, and alive.

 ⧞⧉∽